Topological complexity of n points on a tree: Acknowledgements

 \section{Acknowledgements}

 This project was supported by a research fellowship awarded by Lehigh University which was made possible thanks to a generous donation by Dale Strohl, class of 1958.
-The author would also like to thank his advisor, Donald Davis, for his suggestion of the topic and his help in preparing this article, and the referee of an earlier version of this article for carefully reading and pointing out a mistake in that version.
+The author would also like to thank his advisor, Donald Davis, for his suggestion of the topic and his help in preparing this article, and the referee of this article for carefully reading the article and pointing out a mistake in an earlier version.
 This correction led to the notion of allowable collections of arcs.
+The author also extends his gratitude to Daniel Farley for his discussions regarding the proof of Lemma \ref{lemma:products}.